Interested in expensing the cost

 Many Choice Hacking members find that their employers will reimburse them for all or part of their costs.
-If you're interested but aren't sure how to approach your supervisor, check out the (behavioral science-baked) tips below.
+If you’re interested but aren’t sure how to approach your supervisor, check out the behavioral-science and psychology-backed templates below.

 The Persuasion Process